remypar5/presentation-burnout/pages/personal-experience/leadup.md

 <v-clicks>

 - Scrum Master: "Should you even _want_ to stay?"
-- Health & Safety Officer, not voluntarily

 </v-clicks>

 <!--
 **January 2022**

-Months before FIL had heart attack
+- [click] Months before FIL had a heart attack
 - [click] "Had the flu at NYE" (tested negative for COVID-19)
 - [click] "COVID-19 came right after: sleeping for a week".
 All in the course of 5 months
 - [click] "Followed by influenza, again"